 Many psychosexual therapists are also relationship therapists and can address both the practical problems you may be experiencing and help with any emotional or relationship difficulties.

 You can choose to see someone on your own or as a couple.
 Your GP may be able to refer you to an NHS therapist, or you can see a specialist at your local Relate centre.
-A list of private therapists is available from the College of Sexual and Relationship Therapists (see the end of this information for contact details).
+A list of private therapists is available from the College of Sexual and Relationship Therapists.

 GP or Parkinson's specialist

 Your GP or specialist may be your first port of call.
 We continue to encourage professionals to discuss these issues with people with Parkinson’s and their partners, rather than putting the responsibility on you to raise the matter.

 Parkinson’s nurses provide expert advice and support to people with Parkinson’s and those who care for them.
 They’re used to dealing with anxieties about sex and relationships.